This page outlines how to create the key technical components required for distributing your container image product with Google Cloud Marketplace.

 gcr.io/testpartner/testsolution/1.0is a separate repository.

-This section describes how to create and update your container image solution in Partner Portal.
+This section describes how to create and update your container image product in Partner Portal.

-Step 1: Find the Partner Portal link on the GCP Marketplace page
+Step 1: Find the Partner Portal link on the Google Cloud Marketplace page

 The direct link for Partner Portal is: